OpenTechFund/bypass-otf_proxy/README.md

   --recursive          Descent through directories --unzip              Unzip and analyze zipped log files (bz2 files only) --daemon             Run in daemon mode.
 Suppresses all output.
-  --skipsave           Skip saving log file to S3 --justsave           Just save log files to S3, don't run any analysis.
-  --read_s3            Read logfiles from S3, not from local paths.
-  --help               Show this message and exit.
+  --range              Days of log file age to analyze.
+Default is 7 --help               Show this message and exit.
 ```